 Ms. Noblin said she expects the class will include much instruction on how to mix drinks, but beyond that she concedes she is not sure what to anticipate.
 "I have no idea," she said.
 "I want to have fun and meet people and bartending interests me."

 If they prove themselves to be trustworthy and hard working, they can make bartending a full-time career, Nardone said.
 Part of the attraction, he added is a versatile lifestyle where four nights of work can earn a bartender as much as a 60-hour-a-week job, much of it in tips.

 Moreover, Nardone said, this is on job that always survives economic downturns.

 "In a recession, people drink to forget their problems; when the economy is good, people drink to celebrate," he said.
 "Whether the economy is good or bad, people are always drinking."

 Classes range in size between four and fourteen students ages eighteen and older.
 Though Alabama bartenders must be 21, some states allow them to be 18.
 ABC Bartending, owned by Florida's Tony Sylvester, has schools across the nation and helps place students in jobs coast to coast.
-(ABC can be reached at 1-888-262-5824; its internet address is www.abcbartending.com.
+Its internet address is www.abcbartending.com.

 If sleeping late is your thing, get a night job, but first try Jacksonville's bartending school.